 Two Hollows Monster Marathon and Half Marathon with age/gender-based start times

-ABOUT: After years of hosting the Monster Marathon and Half Marathon at Treman Park, the Finger Lakes Runners Club (FLRC) is returning the race to its traditional date on Labor Day Weekend, and also returning the race to the Kennedy State Forest between Virgil and Harford, NY, home of Virgil Crest Ultras (and the trail monster…).
-This third incarnation of the Monster Marathon takes place on well-maintained trails in the western section of the Kennedy Forest, between the ‘two hollows’—Daisy Hollow and Babcock Hollow.
+ABOUT: The Two Hollows Monster Marathon and Half is held on beautiful trails many haven't experienced in the Kennedy State Forest between Virgil and Harford, NY, home of the Forest Frolic runs and Virgil Crest Ultras (and the trail monster…).
+The course in on well-maintained trails in the western section of the Kennedy Forest, between the ‘two hollows’—Daisy Hollow and Babcock Hollow.
 The terrain includes long, rolling single track, a few twists and turns, and several challenging hills, including one in the last two miles of each 13.1-mile loop.
 Save something for the end!
 You’ll pass through shady hemlock groves and fern-carpeted hardwood forest with a few long views to inspire you.
 Even runners with years of Finger Lakes experience may have never run on these trails, so it’s a great opportunity to take in something new.
-We are keeping the unique ‘monster’ age- and gender-based staggered start times that allows an earlier start for older/non-male participants, and a new nonbinary gender category.
-The compact footprint of the course, staggered start times, generous cutoffs, and aid stations every 3–4 miles make this a decent first trail marathon or half, for those who are prepared for some long, beautiful, and sometimes tough miles.
-It’s also a nice last practice run, on similar trails, for the significantly harder Virgil Crest Ultras the next weekend.

 PARKING: Essential parking info and directions are on the race website.
 See the section labeled WHERE for details.